kayeneii/Floodgate/README.md

 ## ⚠️ Disclaimer

-This dataset and analysis are intended for research and educational purposes only.
+This project uses publicly available environmental datasets for educational and analytical purposes only.
+It is not intended for operational flood forecasting or emergency decision-making.
 While care was taken to ensure accuracy, the outputs are not an official flood hazard map and should not be used as a substitute for government-authorized data.